-I am broadly interested in landscape ecology, with a particular interest in the overarching effects of anthropogenic actions on ecological interactions and ecosystem function.
+Blake is broadly interested in landscape ecology, with a particular interest in the overarching effects of anthropogenic actions on ecological interactions and ecosystem function.
 Natural habitats are under increasing pressure from urbanization and the expansion and intensification of agricultural lands.
 As a consequence, numerous species are displaced, valuable ecosystem services are lost, and the function of a landscape can completely change.
 A prime example of this dichotomy between productive expansion and conservation is in Australian agricultural lands, which are under intense pressure to meet the demands of a growing population while confronting ever-increasing threats of diminished productivity, a reduction in ecosystem services, and climatic, environmental, and political uncertainty.

-PhD candidate, University of Queensland, January 2016 – present
+PhD candidate, The University of Queensland, January 2016 – March 2020

 Master of Science (Biology, specialization: Biodiversity Conservation and Restoration), Universiteit Antwerpen, September 2013 – July 2015